-For some, beauty is an expression of who they are.
-For me, focusing too much on beauty creates self-doubt and insecurity.
+To be honest, focusing too much on my outward image creates self-doubt and insecurity.
 Rather than allow this to create more anxiety for me, I actively try to spend my time on other “rocks.”
 (See: 5 Tips to Beat the Body Blues)

 In this coming year, I challenge you to re-evaluate your rocks.
 Figure out what matters to you and pursue it relentlessly.
 Dream big, work hard, but don’t forget to love yourself, too.

 Now go forth and kick 2019 in the ass.